All Episodes

 So when they talk about agricultural land, they are talking about using rights.

-So when the land is used in agriculture, it's used for that purpose, particular purpose, then it's collectively owned.
+So when the land is used in agriculture, is used for that purpose, particular purpose, then it's collectively owned.

-But once you try to convert a piece of agricultural land into something else, the law says that you have to convert that land, you have to nationalize the land first, and then you can control that, control the using right, which actually tells everyone in a very clear way that the ultimate control rights are the rights of the land.
+But once you try to convert a piece of agricultural land into something else, the law says that you have to convert that land, you have to nationalize the land first, and then you can control the using right, which actually tells everyone in a very clear way that the ultimate control rights are in the hands of the party state.

-And then the next is the financial resources.
+And then the next is a financial resources.

 By the way, the commanding height sector, this wording is by Lenin.

-So that's the Lenin is the word, and that is the explicit party policy since the start of the economic reform.
+So that's the Leninist word, and that is the explicit party policy since the starting of the economic reform.

-Commanding height sectors would include upper stream mining and grid communication, all of those most important things.
+Commanding high sectors would include upper stream, mining, and grid, communication, all of those most important things.

 So just by state ownership of the commanding height sectors, actually the state can already control the whole economy because all the private firms are operating in downstreams.